 RPE will receive the majority of Funds raised after the administration costs have been covered.

 Yes.
-We are using an honesty box approach to Time Outs.
-If you want to have a Time out for a special event we are encouraging everyone to donate to themselves.
+They are using an honesty box approach to Time Outs.
+If you want to have a Time out for a special event they are encouraging everyone to donate to themselves.
 You do this using the donate button on your page.

 You can seek specialist help immediately after a sexual assault, or if it happened a long time ago.
 Specialist support services are available nationwide on 0800 88 33 00.
 Furthermore there is a 24 hour confidential phone line that offers Support for survivors of sexual abuse 09 623 1700.
 For more help information visit the Get Help section on Rape Prevention Education's website.
 Kaupapa Maori services are also available that offer support and counselling by Maori, for Maori and for people of all other communities in Aotearoa.